 Xarelto (rivaroxaban) is an anticoagulant, or blood thinner that prevents the formation of blood clots.
 Xarelto is a “new generation” anticoagulant, which is used specifically to reduce the risk of blood clots and strokes.
 Xarelto was additionally marketed as being easier to use than Warfarin, also known as Coumadin, which is an older anticoagulant because it does not require the same level of medical monitoring.

 Xarelto has been linked to incidences of uncontrollable bleeding (hemorrhaging).
 The “newer generation” blood thinners do not have an antidote.
 This means that often very minor injuries – including minor cuts or undetectable internal bleeding – can result in uncontrolled bleeding, which can be fatal.

 Injuries alleged to be associated with Xarelto include:

 - Intracranial hemorrhages

 - Adrenal bleeding

-If you or a loved one was prescribed Xarelto and have suffered a serious bleeding event or other serious side effect, please call us for a free and confidential legal consultation.
+If you or a loved one was prescribed Xarelto and have suffered a serious bleeding event or another serious side effect, please call us for a free and confidential legal consultation.